Overview

 The consumer chain will start producing blocks as soon as 66.67% of the provider chain's voting power comes online (on the consumer chain).
 The relayer should be started after block production commences.

 Please pay attention to any onboarding repositories provided by the consumer chain teams.
 Recommendations are available in Consumer Onboarding Checklist.
-Another comprehensive guide is available in the Replicated Security testnet repo.
+Another comprehensive guide is available in the Interchain Security testnet repo.

 7. Creating IBC connections

-Finally, to fully establish replicated security an IBC relayer is used to establish connections and create the required channels.
+Finally, to fully establish interchain security an IBC relayer is used to establish connections and create the required channels.

 The relayer can establish the connection only after the consumer chain starts producing blocks.